 Breach incidents are hardly ever the same.
 There needs to be a level of categorization and prioritization on how to deal with specific incidents.
 In some cases, you may want to slowly stalk your attacker, where in others, the sledgehammer approach may be the only thing that can preserve data.
 Does everyone understand their assigned roles and responsibilities?
 Is there someone in charge?
 Is there a documented plan?
 All of these are considerations that need to be accounted for as part of a well thought out response.
 This can be summarized in two words – BE PREPARED.

-For the next generation of detection and alerting XYPRO’s newest offering, XYGATE SecurityOne (XS1), is bringing risk management and visibility into real time.
-XS1’s Patented technology correlates data from multiple HPE Integrity NonStop server sources, detects anomalies using intelligence and analytics algorithms to recognize event patterns that are deemed out of the ordinary and suspicious for users, the system and environment.
-Coupled with SIEM solutions, XS1 can provide a constant, real time and intelligent view of actionable data in a way that was never been seen before.
+For the next generation of detection and alerting XYPRO’s newest offering, XYGATE SecurityOne (XS1), is bringing risk management and visibility into real-time.
+XS1’s Patented technology correlates data from multiple HPE Integrity NonStop server sources, detects anomalies using intelligence and analytics algorithms to recognize event patterns that are deemed out of the ordinary and suspicious for users, the system and the environment.
+Coupled with SIEM solutions, XS1 can provide a constant, real-time and intelligent view of actionable data in a way that was never been seen before.

 Strong technology and process is important, but people are paramount to any successful security strategy.
 Regular security training and development on industry best practices, security trends and attack evolution should be factored into any security program.
 Without ongoing training and reinforcement of people, the gap only has an opportunity to widen.
 An organization’s most valuable resource is the people hired to provide security and close the gap.
 Use them wisely and ensure they have the tools and training to provide the layers of defense required.